sellsecure/alfredbot-slack/README.md

 var config = {

     slack : {
-        botName : 'alfredbot',
+        // Put the name you given at your bot botName : 'alfredbot',
-        token : 'your_bot_token' // Here put the token api of your bot in slack },
+        // Put the token api of your bot in slack token : 'your_bot_token'
+    },

     schedule : {
-        hour : 9, // Hour to schedule the submission of the report minute : 30 // Minutes to schedule the submission of the report },
+        // Hour and minute to schedule the submission of the report hour : 9,
+        minute : 30
+    },

-    channel : 'your_channel_name', // Name of the channel where Alfred picks its user list (every hour)
+    // Name of the channel where Alfred picks its user list (every hour) channel : 'your_channel_name',

-    dbName : 'alfredbot.db' // Name of the SQLite DB, stored in the data folder of Alfredbot };
+    // Name of the SQLite DB, stored in the data folder of Alfredbot dbName : 'alfredbot.db'
+};
 ```